viniciusfs/check_plugins/README.md

 ### Safe defaults

-When possible, the check plugins can be run successfully without any argument, thanks to built in safe defaults.
+When possible, the check plugins can be run successfully without any argument, using built in safe defaults.

 ## Authors